KSRC: Talk (2009–2010)

 The station was sold to Max Media in 2009.
 Upon the completion of the sale, on July 31, 2009, at 9 a.m., KTNI dropped the alternative rock format, which moved online as Indie303.com, and began a week-long stunt with a "stripper format", calling itself "The Pole."
 The stunt was sponsored by local strip club Shotgun Willie's.
 At 4 p.m. on August 6, KTNI flipped to conservative talk as "101.5 The Truth."

 The Truth was among Denver's lowest rated stations, according to Arbitron's PPM rating service.
 Local paid programming included "Green Rights Radio", "Lacrosse Talk" (which is believed to be the only radio show dedicated to the sport), "real talk 360" and "Zinna".
-It carried much of Talk Radio Network's programming line up, including The Phil Hendrie Show, the alleged cult leader Roy Masters, Mancow's Morning Madhouse, Jerry Doyle, The Savage Nation, and Rusty Humphries.
-Tape-delayed broadcasts of Neal Boortz, Curtis Sliwa and Phil Valentine completed the station's weekday line up.
+It carried much of Talk Radio Network's programming lineup, including The Phil Hendrie Show, the alleged cult leader Roy Masters, Mancow's Morning Madhouse, Jerry Doyle, The Savage Nation, and Rusty Humphries.
+Tape-delayed broadcasts of Neal Boortz, Curtis Sliwa and Phil Valentine completed the station's weekday lineup.